abosh814/Crab/README.md

 ## PLANNED
 its brewing...
 #### Porting over functionalities from MoMMIv2
-Basically anything from Reminders to DM code testing.
+- Basically anything from Reminders to DM code testing.
 EVERYTHING
+- help command
 #### Expanding Core
 - Making every module an instance so it can handle its own data and can be (de)serialized when loading/unloading
-- only_reload attribute for modules
 - nuke that ugly logging thing from discord.net and use sawmill or whatever its called
 - log more stuff, requires ^
 - buy beer